WillYallop/simpleforms-documentation/content/demo/show-password.md

 ## Limitations

-Please keep in mind this feature is limited to one toggle button per form, and only works for the password and password report verification methods.
+Please keep in mind this feature is limited to one toggle button per form, and only works for the password and password report validation methods.
 We plan on fixing these limitations in the future.